eliaccess/fidelight-app/docs/api/documentation.md

 Please use HTTPS to communicate with the API.

-The domain name `api.fidelight.fr` is redirecting (status 302) on `fidelightapp-314712.ew.r.appspot.com`.
-If you have issues using the first one you can use the second.
+The domain name used is `api.fidelight.fr`.

 These functions are not supported yet :
 - Connect with facebook